KaiaSMcDonald/microblog_VPC_deployment/README.md

 A multibranch pipeline must be created to test whether the code can successfully run through the CI/CD pipline.
 It is important to add the url of the Github repo so Jenkins as the necessary information run through the stages.

+16. Monitoring
+    The purpose of monitoring the resources used and to track if there are any issues that will negatively impact how the application functions.

 ## System Design Diagram